spullara/mustache.java/README.md

 will always be bug fixes.

-Mustache implementations SHOULD report the most recent version of the spec they have support for.
+Mustache implementations SHOULD report the most recent version of the spec (major and minor version numbers) they have support for.
 It is RECOMMENDED that implementations supporting at least v1.0.0 of this spec refer to themselves as "Mustache-like", or "Mustache-inspired".

 The specification is developed as a series of YAML files, under the `specs` directory.